“Inflation is taxation without legislation.”

 Some people like to switch to gold and crypto assets, seeing them as a hedge against inflation.
 However, you should keep in mind that neither gold or crypto are not producing any cash returns, their current value is completely driven by the speculative supply and demand.

-Doing nothing and waiting until the central banks will manage to get the inflation under control is probably the worst action plan today.
+Doing nothing and waiting until the central banks will manage to get inflation under control is probably the worst action plan today.
 Investing is likely to produce better returns than simply leaving savings sitting in cash.
 Every investor should take active steps to protect their hard-earned savings from inflation and rebalance their portfolio to assets that perform well in the inflationary environment.

 PS.
-The good news is that most of the central bankers expect the inflation rate to decrease back to the reasonable levels already in 2023.
+The good news is that most of the central bankers expect the inflation rate to decrease back to reasonable levels already in 2023.

 Crowdestate is one of the very first real estate crowdfunding platforms, established in early 2014.